Divorce and separation can be emotionally challenging, especially when disputes arise over beloved family pets.

 Judges there are now required to consider "the well-being of the animal" when deciding which party should get custody.

-They also have the power to grant separating couples joint custody or visitation rights.
+They also have the power to grant joint custody or visitation rights to separating couples.

 Pet-Nuptial Agreements